Who are the participants? Who are the members of IPN?

 How does IPN differ from other methods of accountability?

 In addition to ‘qualifications’, IPN adds a way of holding accountability to clients (and other employers) that is based on continuing face-to-face relationship with peers, along with appropriate personal and professional disclosure.
-IPN enables different practitioner styles to co-exist in the same group.
+IPN enables, and welcomes different practitioner styles to co-exist in the same group.

 What exactly does ‘standing by’ mean?

-It means that participants in a forming IPN group do whatever they decide is necessary, e.g. self and peer assessment, to get to know each other well enough to be able to trust each others’ integrity as practitioners, including taking action if a problem should arise.
+It means that participants in a forming or member group do whatever they decide is necessary, e.g. self and peer assessment, to get to know each other well enough to be able to trust each others’ integrity as practitioners, including taking action if a problem arises.

 Why does IPN give so much emphasis to ‘standing by’ ?